pymupdf/PyMuPDF/docs/rect.rst

       *(New in version 1.17.0)*

-      Return a new quad after applying a matrix to it using a fixed point.
+      Return a new quad after applying a matrix to the rectangle using the fixed point ``fixpoint``.

       :arg point_like fixpoint: the fixed point.
       :arg matrix_like matrix: the matrix.
       :returns: a new :ref:`Quad`.
 This a wrapper for the same-named quad method.
+If infinite, the infinite quad is returned.

    .. method:: norm()